Why Subscription Economy Growth Is About People, Not Products

 So instead of “We provide this amazing, slick, great product that clicks all of these different buttons,” it's “We actually provide an experience for you.
 We solve a problem for you, the customer.”

-This shift in focus has gradually taken root in the industry over the last decade as companies have moved over to software as a service or cloud services.
-By focusing on the personalized needs of customers, businesses increase their value and build longer-lasting relationships by responding to individual sets of expectations.
+The rise of customer-driven subscription models in the industry is clear as companies have moved over to software as a service or cloud services.
+By focusing on the personalized needs of customers, businesses increase their value and build longer-lasting relationships by connecting their revenue growth directly to individual sets of customer expectations.

 "Our customers are all people.
 They’re all people."